Measurements of azimuthal anisotropies at forward and backward rapidity with muons in high-multiplicity p-Pb collisions at $\sqrt{s_{\rm NN}} = 8.16$ TeV: Results and model comparisons

-The present results are compared in Fig.~\ref{Fig:compdata} with previously published results of inclusive muons obtained by the ALICE collaboration in p--Pb collisions at \fivenn with two-particle correlations~\cite{Adam:2015bka}.
-The larger data sample collected at $\sNN = 8.16$~\TeV allows us to perform the measurements in a wider $\pT$ interval, the $\pT$ reach being extended from $\pT = 4$~\GeVc to $\pT = 10$~\GeVc.
-No significant $\sNN$ dependence is seen on the extracted $v_2$ values at \fivenn and $8.16$~\TeV in the interval $0.5 < \pT < 4$~\GeVc which contains a significant fraction of muons from light-hadron decays for $\pT < 2$~\GeVc.
-The results are also in good agreement within uncertainties with those obtained by ALICE for electrons from heavy-flavour hadrons measured in p--Pb collisions at \fivenn at midrapidity ($-0.8 < \eta < 0.8$) and for $1.5 < \pT < 6$~\GeVc~\cite{Acharya:2018dxy}.
-It is interesting to point out that the magnitude of the $v_2$ of inclusive muons is comparable within uncertainties to the one of inclusive muons obtained at forward rapidity by ALICE in semicentral Pb--Pb collisions at \twosevensix for $2 < \pT < 10$~\GeVc~\cite{Adam:2015pga}.
-A positive $v_2$ also was reported by ALICE for $\Jpsi$ measured in $3 < \pT^{\Jpsi} < 6$~\GeVc and same rapidity intervals in p--Pb collisions at $\sNN = 8.16$~\TeV, where the contribution from recombination of thermalised charm quarks in the medium is expected to be negligible and path-length dependent effects are smaller with respect to Pb--Pb collisions~\cite{Acharya:2017tfn}.
+The present results are compared in Fig.~\ref{Fig:compdata} with previously published results of inclusive muons obtained by the ALICE collaboration in p--Pb collisions at $\sNN =$~5.02 TeV with two-particle correlations~\cite{Adam:2015bka}.
+The larger data sample collected at $\sNN =$~8.16 TeV allows us to perform the measurements in a wider $\pT$ interval, the $\pT$ reach being extended from $\pT =$~4 GeV/$c$ to $\pT =$~10 GeV/$c$.
+No significant $\sNN$ dependence is seen on the extracted $v_2$ values at $\sNN =$~5.02 TeV and 8.16 TeV in the interval $0.5 < \pT < 4$~GeV/$c$ which contains a significant fraction of muons from light-hadron decays for $\pT < 2$~GeV/$c$.
+The results are also in good agreement within uncertainties with those obtained by ALICE for electrons from heavy-flavour hadrons measured in p--Pb collisions at $\sNN =$~5.02 TeV at midrapidity ($-0.8 < \eta < 0.8$) and for $1.5 < \pT < 6$~GeV/$c$~\cite{Acharya:2018dxy}.
+It is interesting to point out that the magnitude of the $v_2$ of inclusive muons is comparable within uncertainties to the one of inclusive muons obtained at forward rapidity by ALICE in semicentral Pb--Pb collisions at $\sNN =$~2.76 TeV for $2 < \pT < 10$~GeV/$c$~\cite{Adam:2015pga}.
+A positive $v_2$ also was reported by ALICE for $\rm J/\psi$ measured in $3 < p_{\rm T}^{\rm J/\psi} < 6$~GeV/$c$ and same rapidity intervals in p--Pb collisions at $\sNN =$~8.16 TeV, where the contribution from recombination of thermalised charm quarks in the medium is expected to be negligible and path-length dependent effects are smaller with respect to Pb--Pb collisions~\cite{Acharya:2017tfn}.
+The present inclusive muon $v_2$ results also complement those obtained in high-multiplicity p--Pb collisions at $\sNN =$~5.02 TeV for unidentified particles as well as pions, kaons and protons, although in a different kinematic region (different $\pT$ and $y$ intervals)~\cite{ALICE:2013snk,ALICE:2022wpn}.